-These people are most likely to be your campaign supporters and agents.
+These people are most likely to be your campaign proposers.

-Try to hold a training session where you familiarise them with your policies.
+Try to hold a session where you familiarise them with your policies.
 Put together a rota so that your friends know how much of a commitment it will be.
 Tell them how you would like to campaign and go through the rules which all candidates and campaigners must abide by.
-Candidates must take reasonable steps to ensure that the actions of their supporters comply with the Election Bye-Laws at all times and must be able to demonstrate this in the event of a complaint against them.
+Candidates must take reasonable steps to ensure that the actions of their proposers and campaign teams comply with the Election Bye-Laws at all times and must be able to demonstrate this in the event of a complaint against them.